scbd/undb-portal-consultant/README.md

 ## Quick Start (for front-end developers)

-> Using NodeJS is only one option amongst many others.
+> NOTE: Using NodeJS is only one option amongst many others.
+IIS and Apache are amongst the other options.

 Clone undb-portal from GiutHub